 When opioids are present in the body, they go to receptors in the spinal cord, brain, and gastrointestinal tract.
 The brain can create its own opioids, but it can start producing less if painkillers are constantly present.
 Over time, the brain needs more opioids to feel normal.
 This causes the individual to develop tolerance, dependence, and addiction.

 In the body, opioids immediately affect the brain stem.
-This causes changes to breathing, heart rates, and the limbic system.
+This causes changes in breathing, heart rates, and the limbic system.
 They also reduce pain levels by causing changes in the spinal cord.

 What Are Opioid Withdrawal Symptoms?